Forensic Science (FORS)

 This is a ten week full-time internship in an approved forensic science laboratory.
 This opportunity allows graduate students to apply their theoretical knowledge, practical skills and abilities in a forensic science setting.

 Students explore the physico-chemical characteristics of drugs and poisons of forensic interest with a focus on human performance and postmortem forensic toxicology applications.
 Students address pharmacological and analytical challenges associated with biological evidence as well as qualitative and quantitative analysis of compounds from biological and non-biological matrices and are provided with hands-on experience with chromatographic and spectroscopic techniques that are widely used in forensic laboratories.
 Four-hour laboratory.

 The practicum affords the doctoral student the opportunity to apply research in a practical setting, adapt technologies for maximal use, appreciate the steps necessary for the implementation of new technology within an accredited environment, and observe the technical and non-technical processes involved.
 During the practicum students must complete the equivalent of a ten-week, full-time placement (400 hours) in an approved forensic science laboratory or facility.

 This special topic course is adaptable to the needs and interests of the individual doctoral students majoring in Forensic Science.
 Variable credit (1-3).

 FORS 7331.
 Research Methods.
 3 Hours.

-This course focuses on the scientific method, research methods and design.
-The course provides students the opportunity to discover, structure, and formulate research questions.
-Through this process students come to understand the many ways in which researchers can acquire knowledge and insights using a wide variety of research methods applicable to forensic science.
+Students focus on the scientific method, research methods, and design.
+Students are provided the opportunity to discover, structure, and formulate research questions.
+Through this process, students come to understand the many ways in which researchers can acquire knowledge and insights using a wide variety of research methods applicable to forensic science.